 Staying in a romantic boutique hotel in the left bank is the ultimate experience in the City of Lights.
 Immerge yourself in Paris left bank, the quiet and lovely district Parisians prefer.

-We feature a selection of seven left bank boutique hotels that are particularly well located and have the charming atmosphere of Paris, so different from the atmosphere of international modern chain hotels.
+We feature a selection of six left bank boutique hotels that are particularly well located and have the charming atmosphere of Paris, so different from the atmosphere of international modern chain hotels.
 These hotels will always be around.
 They feature French art de vivre at various prices.